 May, 2019 has our Rhubarb plants growing nicely.
 Margie transplanted 40 Victoria plants to the Victoria Rhubarb patch on the roadside of the barn.
 All of the Canada Red, Victoria and German Wine patches have been weeded and hoed several times.

 Did you know that Rhubarb has the highest amount of vitamins C of all the vegetables?
 It has more than 200 therapeutic properties, in addition to being a good source of dietary fibre.

 For wine-making, Rhubarb has a unique taste profile that is said to blend “neutrally” with other fruits.
 Some of the acids in Rhubarb will need to be tamed a little, but with a careful acid and pH assessment and judicious adjustments, our Winemaker intends to make a highly coloured Rhubarb wine from the German Wine variety, and use the Canada Red and Victoria varieties for blending purposes.
 Haskap and Rhubarb work very well together in juice and jams, and we are excited to see how they blend in wine!
 A good reason to try our Rhubarb wine!

-Watch for our first Rhubarb wine to be available in the fall of 2019.
+Watch for our first Rhubarb wine to be available in late 2019.
 We’ve already picked its name - Loch Aline!